devlikeapro/waha/docs/site/content/en/docs/overview/quick-start/index.md

 Docker makes it easy to ship all-in-one solution with the runtime and dependencies.
 You don't have to worry about language-specific libraries or chrome installation.

-Also Docker makes installation and update processes so simple, just one command!
+Also, Docker makes installation and update processes so simple, just one command!
 {{< /details >}}

 ## Send your first message